lfzhu-phys/Melting/README.md

     notebook:
         "melting.ipynb"
 ```
-After creating input.json and Sankefile, one can simply execute the protocol by:
+After creating input.json and Snakefile, one can simply execute the protocol by:
 ```python
 snakemake --use-conda --snakefile Snakefile --cores n
 ```
 The parameters defined in the input.json file will overwrite those in the Jupyter notebook.
+With this approaches, there is no need to interfere with all the computational and technical details.

-With both approaches, there is no need to interfere with all the computational and technical details.
-The estimated melting points and predicted melting points from all loop calculations will be written in a file melting.json.
+Both approaches write the estimated melting points and predicted melting points from all loop calculations in a file melting.json.